MeteoSwiss/opendata/docs/d-radar-data/d1-precipitation-radar-products.md

 # Precipitation radar products

-Information on the Swiss weather radar network [can be found here](https://www.meteoswiss.admin.ch/weather/measurement-systems/atmosphere/weather-radar-network.html).
+[Here](https://www.meteoswiss.admin.ch/weather/measurement-systems/atmosphere/weather-radar-network.html) you'll find general information about the Swiss weather radar network.

-:::info

-The PRECIP product is the baseline weather radar product for precipitation estimation at ground, in Switzerland.
+The **PRECIP product** is the baseline weather radar product for precipitation estimation at ground, in Switzerland.
 It combines the data from all 5 C-band, Swiss weather radar stations.

-The CombiPrecip product (CPC) combines in real-time the precipitation information from the weather radar network with the MeteoSwiss ground stations (rain-gauges).
+The **CombiPrecip (CPC) product** combines in real-time the precipitation information from the weather radar network with the MeteoSwiss ground stations (rain-gauges).
 Furthermore, a so-called "reanalysis" of CombiPrecip is computed with an 8 days delay as to account for a-posteriori corrections in the rain-gauge values.

+:::info

-The reanalysis version is being calculated for the hourly values only (00:00h, 01:00h, 02:00h etc.) and is published 8 days later automatically, where the original hourly files will be overwritten.
+The reanalysis version of CombiPrecip is being calculated for the hourly values only (00:00h, 01:00h, 02:00h etc.) and is published 8 days later automatically, where the original hourly files will be overwritten.
 If you are interested in these reanalysis values, please check out the hourly files 8 days later.
 You will find in the Metadata the "Updated" timestamp showing, that the file has been updated 8 days later.

 :::